kauppine/cybersecuritybase-project/readme.md

 1. http://127.0.0.1:8080/h2-console/
 2. Log in with previously made account
-3. Don't touch the credentials in h2-console login and put "jdbc:h2:mem:testdb" without quotes to JDBC URL field
+3. Put "jdbc:h2:mem:testdb" without quotes to JDBC URL field
-4. Press connect
+4. Username "sa
+5. Leave password field empty
-5. Click "ACCOUNT" on the left side of the page and then click run
+6. Click "ACCOUNT" on the left side of the page and then click run
-6. You should now see a table with all registered usernames and passwords
+7. You should now see a table with all registered usernames and passwords

 ### A7 Missing Function Level Access Control ###